esmini/esmini/EnvironmentSimulator/Applications/odrviewer/readme.txt

       Run simulation decoupled from realtime, with specified timesteps --generate_no_road_objects
-      Do not generate any OpenDRIVE road objects (e.g. when part of referred 3D model) --ground_plane
+      Do not generate any OpenDRIVE road objects (e.g. when part of referred 3D model) --generate_without_textures
+      Do not apply textures on any generated road model (set colors instead as for missing textures) --ground_plane
       Add a large flat ground surface
   --headless